northeastern-rc/rc-public-documentation/docs/source/software/systemwide/r.md

 ## Running the Rocker Container in an sbatch script

-If you have installed packages in the Open OnDemand Rstudio application, you may want to use those same packages in an sbatch script (non-interactive).
+If you have installed packages in the Open OnDemand RStudio application, you may want to use those same packages in an sbatch script (non-interactive).

 It makes sense to move to sbatch scripts when you have tested your scripts interactively in the Open OnDemand and code needs to just run without supervision.